 #8 – Select The Right Material Temperature:

-Most irons will show you the setting for which sort of material, which is important for getting the work done quickly.
+Most irons will show you the set for which sort of material.
+Which is important for get the work done quickly.
 Cotton and linen, for example, can tolerate a hot setting, whereas silk, nylon, polyester, other synthetics, and delicates require a milder setting.
 To be careful, double-check the care label.

 #9 – Apply Ironing Spray:

 Almost all textiles are easier to iron if they are somewhat moist, so spritz them with water before you start.
-Make your ironing spray by mixing one part white vinegar with one part water in a spray bottle for even better results.
+Make your ironing spray by mixing one part white vinegar.
+One part water in a spray bottle for even better results.
 You can also use a few drops of your favourite essential oil to give your linens a nice scent.

 I hope you like these ironing tips, and they will help you make your schedule very effective.
 But it is a little time-consuming process, so it is better to hire experts like Prime Laundry, which provides professional ironing service in London with free collection and delivery.